lukensmall/pkg_ping/README.md

 If an error is thrown in the processes that precache dns records and writes the mirror to disk, it will restart.
-It will also restart if downloading 'ftplist' becomes unresponsive past a wait time defined in 'timeout0'.
-'timeout0' can be extended by defining a larger -s value than what is hard-coded.
+It will also restart if downloading 'ftplist' becomes unresponsive past a wait time defined in 'timeout0'. timeout0 specifies the maximum time it will wait to download the fresh mirror list: "ftplist" 'timeout0' can be extended by defining a larger -s value than what is hard-coded.

 I've observed at least one instance in which the dns caching process stalled for such a long time that I gave up on it.
 I make it restart if it takes longer than 50 seconds for a single dns caching attempt.
+If the timeout is too short, it could cause many loops which may both exhaust the quantity of -l loops which may cause a needless failure and will needlessly and repeatedly beat up on the mirrors.

 cc pkg_ping.c -o pkg_ping